Data Abstraction and Data Independence

 - Modifying data structures used for storage.

-- Altering indexes or using alternative file organisation techniques etc.
+- Altering indexes or using alternative file organization techniques etc.

 This article is contributed by Avneet Kaur.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.